jnozsc/mpv-nightly-build/README.md

 I always want to recommend `mpv.app`  to my non-programming friends as the best video player on macOS.

 However, mpv doesn't provide any official binary package.
-In addition, I don't like any existing 3rd party build.

 I setup this nightly job to build the latest version for people who prefer to download, drag it to `/Application/` folder and enjoy their life.